fantasticdonkey/uFT6336U/readme.rst

     I2C_FREQ = const(400000)
     i2c_bus = I2C(sda=Pin(I2C_SDA_PIN), scl=Pin(I2C_SCL_PIN), freq=I2C_FREQ)

-The FT6336U can then be instantiated:
+The FT6336U driver can then be instantiated using the :code:`I2C` object.
+For the simplest operation, use the :code:`touch.get_points()` method to return the X and Y coordinates of the registered point(s).
+This will return a maximum of two points.

 .. code-block:: python